Establishing a Forensics Standard

 Part I Due Date: Friday, November 30, 2007, IN CLASS

-(a) Your group will prepare a presentation (including some form of display) of the case and present it to the class.
+Late reports will be lose one letter grade per day, including weekend days.Part II - Same as last time - (a) Your group will prepare a presentation (including some form of display) of the case and present it to the class.
 Presentations will be scheduled for Wednesdays beginning December 5th.

 (b)Your group will split into two and will present to the jury (your classmates) a case for the prosecution and a case for the defense based on the physical evidence.
 Groups will present their cases (two groups per class) every Wednesday in November-December.

-(CBS) It's like deja vu all over again: This missing woman might not be pregnant, but the similarities in the Stacey Peterson and Laci Peterson cases are eerie at best... and not just because of their names.
+Stacy And Laci Peterson: The Eerie Similarities (CBS) It's like deja vu all over again: This missing woman might not be pregnant, but the similarities in the Stacey Peterson and Laci Peterson cases are eerie at best... and not just because of their names.

-What the husband said: Scott said Laci took the dog for a walk.
+LACI PETERSONWhat the husband said: Scott said Laci took the dog for a walk.

 Murder in the first: Police have been investigating whether a college student, Kristin Smart, who went to Cal Poly at the same time of Scott Peterson might have been murdered by him.